Open Now — 24/7 Plumbing

 3. Environment-Friendly

 Because solar water heaters don’t use fossil fuels, they are also eco-friendly.
-Solar water heaters use renewable energy, so there’s no chance of the energy resources depleting.
+Solar water heaters use renewable energy, so there’s no chance of depleting energy resources.
 Moreover, no harmful emissions are released into the atmosphere, which makes these systems a safe alternative.

 How To Add A Solar Water Heater To An Existing System